kaminrunde/firescout/docs/introduction/component-docs/context.md

 # Context

-Firescout works really well extremly large apps.
+Firescout works really well with extremly large apps.
 Here are a lot of components you want to document.
 The `Context` acts like a namespace for your component.
 But what is a component?

 ## What is a Firescout-Component